-When I first started saying to friends and family that I was planning a plastic-free life for my child, this statement was met almost unanimously with the same combination of knowing smiles and raised eyebrows – and honestly, I can’t blame them.
-At the time I was waddling around eight months pregnant, and also convinced that I was carrying the as-yet-undiscovered secret to perfect parenting.
+When I first started saying to friends and family that I was planning a plastic-free life for my child, this statement was met almost unanimously with the same combination of knowing smiles and raised eyebrows.
+And honestly, I can’t blame them.
+At the time, I was waddling around eight months pregnant, and convinced that I was carrying the as-yet-undiscovered secret to perfect parenting.
 What’s that saying about ignorance again?

-There are many things that I said in this smug pre-baby state that I have since had to hastily backpedal on, but somehow the goal of creating a (mostly) plastic-free world for my daughter has been one of the ideals that has actually survived the reality of having a child.
+There are many things that I said in this smug pre-baby state that I have since had to hastily backpedal on.
+But somehow, the goal of creating a (mostly) plastic-free world for my daughter has been one of the ideals that have actually survived the reality of having a child.
 It hasn’t always been easy, but it is definitely possible.

 Now, the how.
 This is the tricky part, right?

 There are typically three main stumbling blocks to taking this idea from lofty-ideal to real-life-reality.
 Let’s tackle them only by one.

 Plastic is cheap, easily manufactured, and endlessly adaptable.
 Furthermore, its bright colors and resistance to breakage makes it a popular choice in the world of children’s toys, dishes, and care items.
 At first glance, it can seem absolutely impossible to avoid, but it is possible!

 It sounds simplistic, but first decide that wherever possible, you will just not buy things made of plastic.
 Just don’t.
 Toys can be found made from eco-friendly options like wood and cloth, pacifiers can be bought in natural rubber, and other things like baby baths can be done without — or bought secondhand, if absolutely necessary.